paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 #### Amendments
 2014—Subsec. (a).
 Pub.
 L. 113–235, § 108(b)(3)(A), amended subsec. (a) generally.
 Prior to amendment, subsec. (a) related to accumulated funding deficiency of multiemployer plan.

 Subsec. (d)(1)(C).
 Pub.
-L. 113–295, § 171(a), which directed amendment of subpar.
+L. 113–295, which directed amendment of subpar.
 (C) by substituting “December 31, 2015” for “December 31, 2014”, could not be executed because of previous repeal of subpar.
 (C) by Pub.
 L. 113–235, § 101(b)(2).
 See below.

 Pub.
-L. 113–235, § 101(b)(2), struck out heading and text of subpar.
+L. 113–235, § 101(b)(2), struck out subpar.
 (C).
 Text read as follows: “The preceding provisions of this paragraph shall not apply with respect to any application submitted after December 31, 2014.”

 2010—Subsec. (b)(8).
 Pub.
 L. 111–192 added par.
 (8).